The NDP Approach

 What is Neurodiversity?

-Neurodiversity is a community-informed concept that recognises and celebrates the natural variation in how human brains function.
+Neurodiversity is a community-informed concept that recognises and celebrates the beneficial variation in how human brains function.
 It reframes neurological differences such as autism, ADHD, dyslexia, dyspraxia, and mental health differences as part of the broad spectrum of human diversity.
 This inclusive perspective highlights the value that diverse ways of thinking bring to society, workplaces, and communities.

-About our Founder Jessica Dark
+Why our Founder Jessica Dark Created ND Perspective

 Jessica Dark - Research Profile